siyan-sylvia-li/adaptive_empathetic_BEA2024/README.md

 - `audio_emotion_data/`: This is the audio clips we have manually labeled as `Neutral`, `Negative`, `Pauses`, or `Unusable` as specified in the paper.
   - We will be releasing audio clips with verified ASR transcripts around August 2024 after removing all identifiable information.
 - `dspy_generations/`: Data we used and the corresponding generations for different conditions for our adaptive empathetic feedback module using DSPy for the user study.
 Note that this does not include the full set of conversations used to optimize the pipeline.
 We also include the notebook that we used to optimize our prompt in the same folder for reproducibility.
 The `emp_bot.json` file includes prompts used for GPT-3.5-Turbo for our bot to generate adaptive empathetic feedback during the bot's run time.
 Please also reference `api_server/empathy_generation.py`.
 - `grammar_model_training/`: Code for training various Flan-T5 and Llama-2-7b models on ErAConD data.
+See the following section for details.

 ## Training Grammar Models
-You can download our fine-tuned Llama-2-7B checkpoint [here](TODO:HUGGINGFACE).
+You can download our fine-tuned Llama-2-7B checkpoint for grammar corrections [here](https://huggingface.co/sylviali/eracond_llama_2) on HuggingFace.

-Alternatively, if you want to fine-tune your own Llama-2, please refer to the PEFT script under `grammar_model_training/train_llama.py`.
+Alternatively, if you want to fine-tune your own Llama-2 on ErAConD, please refer to the PEFT script under `grammar_model_training/train_llama.py`.
 We also include a script for training your Flan-T5 models under the same directory.

 1. Please first download the ErAConD data [here](https://github.com/yuanxun-yx/eracond).
 2. Modify the respective scripts (`train_sft_llama.py` or `flan_t5_pet_train.py`) with the paths to the data, the desired output directory, and corresponding training parameters.